Shtora-1: Components

 Shtora-1 has twelve smoke grenade launchers and weighs 400 kg.
 It can lay a 15 meter high and 20 meter wide smoke screen in three seconds that lasts about twenty seconds at ranges from 50 to 70 meters.
 The Shtora-1 can also automatically slew the main gun towards a detected threat, so that the tank crew can return fire and so that the stronger frontal turret armour is facing it.

-Shtora-1 can operate in fully automatic or semi-automatic modes, continuously for six hours against ATGM attack.
+Shtora-1 can operate in fully automatic or semi-automatic modes, protecting the vehicle continuously for up to six hours against ATGM attacks.

 Operational history

 A number of Shtora-1 protected T-90s have been lost to anti-tank guided weapons in Syria and Ukraine.
 The jammers have been removed from many currently serving T-90s and the more modern S and M variants did not include them.